geoffwhittington/backyardgoat/README.md

-# backyardgoat
+# Pipeline software
-A goat that grazes in your backyard.
+Software to power your CI/CD